bubblymaps/maps/README.md

 **You may:**

-- **Share** — copy and redistribute the material in any medium or format
+- **Share**: copy and redistribute the material in any medium or format
-- **Adapt** — remix, transform, and build upon the material
+- **Adapt**: remix, transform, and build upon the material

 **Under the following terms:**

-- **Attribution** — you must give appropriate credit to Linus Kang, provide a link to the license, and indicate if changes were made
+- **Attribution**: you must give appropriate credit to Linus Kang, provide a link to the license, and indicate if changes were made
-- **NonCommercial** — you may not use the material for commercial purposes
+- **NonCommercial**: you may not use the material for commercial purposes
-- **No additional restrictions** — you may not apply legal terms or technological measures that legally restrict others from doing anything the license permits
+- **No additional restrictions**: you may not apply legal terms or technological measures that legally restrict others from doing anything the license permits